waleedelfieky/Drone_Simulator_V1/README.md

 - Reads the drone's position and updates its state.
 - Calculates distances to targets for scoring and updates target statuses.

-#### Handle Obstacle Updates
-- Reads obstacle data from the respective pipe.
-- Updates the shared state with the new obstacle information.

 #### Log and Track Pipe Status
 - Detects and logs when pipes are closed by writers.